Sinkinson/launchschool/README.md

-Repo contains all lesson exercises and small problems for RB101
+Repo contains all lesson exercises and problem sets for Launch School